-The ID for Vendors (IDFV) is a possible alternative that app owners can use in place of an IDFA to power some ad serving functionality if an IDFA is not available.
+The ID for Vendors (IDFV) is a possible alternative that app owners can use in place of an IDFA to power some ad serving functionality if an IDFA is unavailable.

 If a user opts out via the new App Tracking Transparency framework in iOS 14, app owners will not have the IDFA available to power advertising features like frequency capping or audience targeting.